 assignment under property adjustment orders in connection with family/matrimonial proceedings

 assignment to a person who would be qualified to succeed if the tenant had died immediately before the assignment

 An introductory tenancy can only be assigned pursuant to a property adjustment order (as above), or to someone who would be qualified to succeed: there is no right to exchange.
 See Practice Note: Main differences—secure, introductory and flexible tenancies.

 Assignment of an assured tenancy is prohibited unless the tenant obtains the landlord’s written consent.
-There is no requirement that the withholding of consent be
+There is no requirement that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.